hyoshioka0128/industry/fsi/docs/fsiAOAI.md

 ![Benefits](./ai-overview.png)

-This user guide explains the setup and deployment of "Secure and Compliant Generative Azure Open AI".
+This user guide explains the setup and deployment of "Secure and Compliant Generative Azure OpenAI".
-The reference implementation has been developed, validated, and proven with several of Microsoft's largest FSI customers, and represent the best practices for the FSI industry to accelerate a safe and secure by-default deployment of Generative Azure Open AI on Microsoft Azure.
+The reference implementation has been developed, validated, and proven with several of Microsoft's largest FSI customers, and represent the best practices for the FSI industry to accelerate a safe and secure by-default deployment of Generative Azure OpenAI on Microsoft Azure.
 We will continue to enhance and develop the reference implementation alongside with the overall Azure roadmap, based on proven and validated design patterns with FSI customers at scale.

 ## Table of Contents